AudioTore/EchOS/README.md

 up EchOS.
 As simple as that!
 Because this is a much more stable option compared to cosmos you can expect better support and better features to come out.
 I hope you guys enjoy this release :)

-- About

-EchOS Is an Flexable DOS operating system written in Java!

 How to install: